-RULE 8 RESULTS MANAGEMENT: RIGHT TO A FAIR HEARING AND NOTICE OF HEARING DECISION
+RULE 8 RESULTS MANAGEMENT: RIGHT TO A FAIR HEARING AND NOTICE OF HEARING

+DECISION

-For any Person who is asserted to have committed an anti-doping rule violation, the CCES shall provide a fair hearing within a reasonable time by a fair, impartial and Operationally Independent hearing panel in compliance with the Code and the International Standard for Results Management.
+For any Person who is asserted to have committed an anti-doping rule violation, the CCES shall provide a fair hearing within a reasonable time by a fair, impartial and Operationally Independent Doping Panel hearing panel in compliance with the Code and the International Standard for Results Management.

-8.1 Hearings When the CCES is the Result Management Authority to determine whether an anti-doping rule violation has been committed and, if so, the Consequences(s), shall be conducted by a single arbitrator sitting as the Doping Panel.
-The arbitrators shall be members of the Doping Tribunal's roster of arbitrators.
+8.1 Hearings When the CCES is the Result Management Authority

+8.1.1 The Doping Tribunal is the Sport Dispute Resolution Centre of Canada (SDRCC), which shall constitute and administer the Doping Panel and the Doping Appeal Panel.
+Hearings to determine whether an anti-doping rule violation has been committed and, if so, the Consequences(s), shall be conducted by a single arbitrator sitting as the Doping Panel.
+The arbitrators shall be members of the Doping Tribunal's-roster of arbitrators.
 The rules of the SDRCC as set out in the Canadian Sport Dispute Resolution Code shall apply to the proceedings of the Doping Panel except as matters are specifically addressed in the Rules.